weaveworks/gitopssets-controller/docs/README.md

 ## Generators

-We currently provide three generators:
+We currently provide these generators:

  * list
  * pullRequests